 The other plans are the Basic ($4.00 per month,) the Plus ($8 per month,) and the Visionary ($24 per month,) and the features and efficiency naturally increase in each case.
 The Basic plan includes P2P capabilities and two simultaneous connections.

 The Plus mode allows five connections at the same time and offers other features such as Plus Servers, Secure Core, Tor Servers, and the Secure Streaming feature.
 The Visionary account includes the ProtonMail service and ten simultaneous connections with all the traits found in the Plus plan.

-ProtonVPN offers compatibility with Android, Windows, macOS, and Linux, with a recently launched, dedicated iOS app.
-The payment methods are plenty: all the major credit cards, PayPal, and Bitcoin.
-The ProtonVPN Android app offers over 300 servers in 30 nations around the world.
+ProtonVPN offers compatibility with iOS, Android, Windows, macOS, and Linux.
+The payment methods are plenty: all the major credit cards, PayPal, gift cards, and Bitcoin (for existing users).
+The ProtonVPN Android app offers over 450 servers in 35 nations around the world.